-Want to grow spring onions?
+Want to grow Spring Onions (Allium fistulosum)?
 If you love tasty, versatile vegetables that only need minimal space and effort, then spring onions are an excellent choice!
 Even the tiniest plot or pot will accommodate them.

 I grow all the flavoursome Alliums (Onion family).
 This includes garlic, leeks, onions and chives.
 You can swap them around in recipes and always have an ingredient to add flavour to whatever you’re cooking.
 If you haven’t grown them before, or are a beginner gardener, just follow the tips in this tutorial and give them a go!

 Spring Onions, Shallots and Scallions!

 OK – let’s get one thing straight first!
 If you’re confused about the names of these vegetables, it’s not surprising as they often differ depending on where you live!

 Names and varieties include spring onions and shallots (Australia), eschallots, salad onions, Japanese or Welsh bunching onions (these grow in clumps rather than singly), scallions (US), green onions (China) and Egyptian or tree onions (bulbets grow in clusters on top of the stems).